unic/bob-dizzy/docs/README.md

 Each build of the frontend must be pushed back to a build-\* branch.
 On Teamcity there is a build configuration *Frontend* with a build trigger for the build-\* branches.

 The *Frontend* build configuration creates a NuGet package containing the assets.
 If the build was pushed to build-develop or build-release the *Build* build configuration will be triggered.
-The *Build* configuration creates a \*.Website NuGet package which contains out code and the frontend assets.
+The *Build* configuration creates a \*.Website NuGet package which contains our code and the frontend assets.

 ## Versioning